Abandoned Pull Requests

 • Reviewer attention debt — A growing backlog of open PRs increases scanning and triage costs for reviewers and leads, even if those PRs never merge.

-• AI trust erosion — If AI- or agent-authored PRs are frequently abandoned, teams may start treating “AI output” as noise, reducing the value of automation and increasing skepticism during reviews.
+• Automation trust erosion — If AI- or agent-authored PRs are frequently abandoned, teams may start treating automated output as noise, reducing the value of tooling and increasing skepticism during reviews.

 Even a small number of abandoned PRs can signal systemic problems that drag down team performance.